 The Responsible Person is usually the person who is in control of a building or business.
 For example, in a workplace it could be the owner of the company.
 In a property, it could be the landlord or the managing agent.
 If you are unsure who the Responsible Person is, you should contact the owner or manager of the business/property.
 If you are the owner of the business or building, then it is likely that you are the Responsible Person.

 What are the duties of the Responsible Person?

 - Carrying out and reviewing risk assessments on a regular basis and recording all findings.

 - Ensuring that any risks that have been identified and resolved have been shared with other members of staff or occupiers.

 - Communicating with other Responsible Persons for the building.

 - Preparing a plan to follow in the case of emergency.

-- Putting in place fire safety measures and ensure these are maintained.
+- Putting in place fire safety measures and precautions and ensure these are maintained.